gingrspacecadet/kpm/wiki/pages/packages.md

 ```

 ### kindlefetch
-A system information tool similar to neofetch, showing information about your Kindle device.
+Simple CLI for downloading books from Anna's Archive directly to your Kindle

 **Installation:**
 ```bash